Australia uses the AS/NZS 60079 series for Ex Equipment, most of which are identical adoptions of the IEC 60079 series.

 A Conformity Assessment Document (CAD) does not replace acceptable certification, but can form part of a justification for an end user to accept equipment with other certification.

 Accordingly each CAD needs to specify the end user and application.
-A CAD cannot be used in place of acceptable certification for blanket acceptance.
+A CAD cannot be used in place of acceptable certification for blanket sale into the Australian market.

 ATEX Category 3 electrical equipment

-Most electrical equipment which satisfies the ATEX directive for Categories 1 or 2 (Zones 0/1/20/21) will be able to have a CAD successfully prepared.
+Most electrical equipment which satisfies the ATEX directive for Categories 1 or 2 (Zones 0, 1, 20, and 21) will be able to have a CAD successfully prepared.